laveena-sachdeva/Multimedia-Similarity-Measures/README.md

 ## GETTING STARTED: INSTALLATION ON WINDOWS10

 ### Installing Python 3.7.0 for Windows10
-1. Download Python3.7.0 by clicking on [this link](https://www.python.org/ftp/python/3.7.0/python-3.7.0-webinstall.exe)
+1. Download Python3.7.0 by clicking on [this link](https://www.python.org/ftp/python/3.7.0/python-3.7.0-webinstall.exe).
-2. Open the executable
+2. Open the executable.
-3. Follow the instructions on the screen to install
+3. Follow the instructions on the screen to install.

 ### Libaries required to  be installed (run the corresponding commands on cmd after installing Python 3.7.0)

--pandas : pip install pandas
+- pandas : pip install pandas
--csv: Part of python's standard library
+- csv: Part of python's standard library
--numpy: pip install numpy
+- numpy: pip install numpy
--sys: Part of python's standard library
+- sys: Part of python's standard library
--datetime: pip install datetime
+- datetime: pip install datetime
--operator: Part of python's standard library
+- operator: Part of python's standard library
--bs4: pip install bs4
+- bs4: pip install bs4
--statistics: pip install statistics
+- statistics: pip install statistics
--lxml: pip install lxml
+- lxml: pip install lxml
--time: Part of python's standard library
+- time: Part of python's standard library
--re: Part of python's standard library
+- re: Part of python's standard library
--sklearn: pip install sklearn
+- sklearn: pip install sklearn
--itertools: Part of python's standard library
+- itertools: Part of python's standard library

 ## HOW TO USE

 ### Python programs:
-Below are the 3 Python programs needed to accomplish the tasks of finding similarity
+Below are the 3 Python programs needed to accomplish the tasks of finding similarity:
 1. cse515_textual_similarity.py - This can be used to match a given input entity (user/image/location) with other corresponding entities and return top k similar entities, along with the features that have the maximum contribution in similarity.
 Expected input arguments: <entity id> <model - TF/DF/IDF> <k>